VIDA-NYU/pedestrian-sensing-model/README.md

-# carmera-pedestrians
+# Pedestrian sensing model
-Generation of a pedestrian density map using ground-level images.
+Pedestrian detection and heatmap generation using ground-level images.
+Simulation of the sensing process.

 The code is divided into three parts:
  1. pedestrian detection